Pennsylvania:

 Pennsylvania provided 0.6 naloxone prescriptions per 100 residents in 2022, compared to 0.5 prescriptions nationwide.

 Overall, naloxone prescriptions per resident remain much lower than buprenorphine due in part to the different purposes each drug serves.
 Naloxone is used in emergencies and is not prescribed as a medication to take on a routine basis.
 In addition to over-the-counter purchases, the drug is distributed through public health programs and emergency care outside traditional prescription avenues.
-Buprenorphine, on the other hand, is dispensed only by health care providers for long-term opioid use disorder treatment to ease withdrawal symptoms and cravings, often necessitating refills on a regular basis for complete treatment.
+Buprenorphine, on the other hand, is dispensed only by health care providers for long-term opioid use disorder treatment to ease withdrawal symptoms and cravings, often necessitating refills on a regular basis for complete addiction treatment.

 Cost is also an issue.
 A two-dose packet of Narcan runs just under $50 at many drugstores, and like most over-the-counter drugs, insurance doesn't cover it.
 While a lifesaving measure might seem worth the price tag, $50 is prohibitive for some.
 To help reach communities in need, there are several resources available for free naloxone supplies and emergency kits.